 Full stats are here: link

 2022-04-07: DF Denizens: Swashbucklers offers the advantage “Van Gogh My Van Dyke”.
-That’s fine, but I prefer the name “Close Shave”—fitting & easy to remember.
+That’s fine, but I prefer the name “Close Shave”—fitting and easy to remember.

 (Other than Honesty → Law-Abiding, tho, I leave names alone.
 You?
 Got any favorite re-namings?)